 My Soul is Filled with Joy: A Holocaust Story, tells the tale of my in-laws, Sam and Esther Goldberg, as they survived the Holocaust and my odyssey of writing the book.
-The book is nearly complete, so please be patient while I put on the finishing touches.
-Stay tuned for publication information.

 Almost all the 870,000 who arrived at Treblinka, a Nazi death camp, were dead within 90 minutes.
 Sam Goldberg was one of 77 to make it out of Treblinka alive and one of the lucky few to survive the prisoner uprising.
 After being captured by the Nazis in June of 1942 and taken by truck to build Treblinka, he remained there for 13 months, one of two prisoners who survived from the Camp’s inception.
 After the Treblinka prisoner uprising on August 2, 1943, Sam ran, squeezing out of a hole blown through the barbed wire.
 He threw himself into the Bug River, though he did not know how to swim.
 He shook off the water and kept running.
 He ran to the forest where he met Esther.
 She had been hiding for a year and was bedraggled and covered with lice.
 Esther led Sam to the home of her angel, Helena Stys, and convinced her to allow Sam to hide in her barn.
 The Nazis, determined to recapture all the Treblinka escapees, scoured the area for three days.
 After the acute danger subsided, Sam decided to stay and hide with Esther and her teenage “roommate” Chaim Kwiatek.
 Together they dug a pit in the forest and called it home.
 With the help of the Stys family, these three Jews hid for a year until liberation.